 - These platforms run your code on a lot of inputs then take out the output and store it in one place.
 They also have the authors code and the authors code is the correct code of the problem.
 They run the same set of input on authors code and create the outputs and after that, they match these two outputs.
 If these two outputs match then your solution is considered as accepted and your code should pass all the test cases to get accepted.

 - You may freeze out in the beginning once you see the problems on these coding platforms and think that you are not made for it or your thinking ability is not much higher to solve these questions.
 The reason is as a beginner you just know the syntax of the language and some basic loops or function, so when you encounter these challenges you freeze out and start doubting on your capabilities which you should not do that.
 You need to understand that there is a process to learn competitive programming and you have to move gradually from level 0 to the top level.

-5. Practice and Do it Regularly: Your patience, dedication, and consistency is very important to become a good competitive programmer.
-Keep practicing the coding question every single day on these platforms or you can also take the help of whiteboard to solve coding questions but the important thing is to do it regularly.
+5. Practice and Do it Regularly: Your patience, dedication, and consistency are very important to become a good competitive programmer.
+Keep practicing the coding questions every single day on these platforms or you can also take the help of whiteboard to solve coding questions but the important thing is to do it regularly.
 Do not make a mistake to take a break from it once you start.
 Stick on it, no matter how difficult the problem is or how much time you take to solve a single coding problem.
 Participate in different coding competitions and learn from other programmers.
 Your daily practice makes you a perfect coder, good problem solver and you will be able to find a suitable data structure for a specific problem and that matters a lot in software development.